Epictia signata

 Epictia signata, or the South American blind snake, is a species of snake in the family Leptotyphlopidae.
-The species is endemic to northwestern South America.
+The species is native to northwestern South America.

+Description

+Epictia signata is brown dorsally, and it is light brown ventrally.
+The rostral and the end of the tail are white.

+The holotype has a total length (tail included) of 130 mm, and a body diameter of 2 mm.
+There are 14 rows of scales around the body.

-Geographic range
+Geographic distribution

-E. signatus is found in Colombia, Ecuador, and Venezuela.
+Epictia signata is found in Colombia, Ecuador, and Venezuela.

+The type locality given by Jan is "patrie inconnue" [= homeland unknown].